CalderWhite/gif-msg/README.md

   -h, --help  show this help message and exit
   --key KEY   If given a key, AES will be used to encrypt/decrypt the message
               body.
-  --compress  If supplied, a pre computed smaz will be used to compress the
+  --compress  If supplied, smaz will be used to compress the body.
+NOTE: This
-              body.
-NOTE: This is only effective with language, and binary data is best left uncompressed
+              is only effective with language, and binary data is best left uncompressed

 ```

 ## Known Bugs